openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataSharePredicates.md

 inKeys(keys: Array&lt;string&gt;): DataSharePredicates

-Sets a **DataSharePredicates** object to search for the data whose keys are within the given range.
+Sets a **DataSharePredicates** object to match the data whose keys are within the given range.

 Currently, only the KVDB supports this **DataSharePredicates** object.